 (f) Resource Regulation participation factor;

-(g) Capacity available for RRS by QSE;
+(g) Capacity available for RRS and ECRS by QSE;

 (h) ERCOT System frequency bias; and

 (i) Telemetered Resource output.

 (9) If system frequency deviation is greater than an established threshold, ERCOT may issue Dispatch Instructions to those Resources not providing Reg-Up or Reg-Down that have Base Points directionally opposite ACE, to temporarily suspend ramping to their Base Point until frequency deviation returns to zero.